 "That which is born of the flesh is flesh, and that which is born of the Spirit is spirit.John 3:6(NASB)

-When Nicodemus, came to visit with Jesus by night, the Lord immediately knew the reason he came.
+When Nicodemus came to visit with Jesus by night, the Lord immediately knew the reason he had come.
 He recognised the spiritual need of this religious separatist.
-Even though he was a member of the Sanhedrin, a teacher of the Law and supposed himself to be guardian of the truth, Nicodemus was a man who was spiritually impoverished.
+Even though he was a member of the Sanhedrin, a teacher of the Law, and supposed himself to be a guardian of the truth, Nicodemus was a man who was spiritually impoverished.
 He needed to know how to enter heaven and how to gain access into Christ's kingdom.
 He needed to know how to be saved.

 That which is born of the physical flesh is fallen and fleshly and needs to be reborn into the spiritual realm, while that which is born of the Holy Spirit is spirit.
 It is perfect in Christ and needs to live and walk in spirit and truth all the days of our life, and for the glory of God.

 Like Nicodemus, we had to realise that it is not what we do that gains access to heaven, but what Christ has already done on our behalf.
 Jesus became a physical being like us, yet He was without sin so that He could pay the price for humanities sin through the shedding of His sinless, human blood.
 And only by faith in that cleansing flood are we born of the Spirit, placed into Christ, and identified with His perfect holiness - even though we don't deserve it.